rmantilla26/guides/best-practices/README.md

 var app = target.frontMostApp();
 var tabBar = app.mainWindow().tabBar();

-*Logging Test Results and Data

-you should log as much information as you can, At a bare minimum, you should log when each test begins and ends, identifying the test performed and recording pass/fail status.
+* Logging Test Results and Data: you should log as much information as you can, At a bare minimum, you should log when each test begins and ends, identifying the test performed and recording pass/fail status, you can even supplement the textual data with screenshots.

 var testName = "Module 001 Test";

 UIALogger.logStart(testName);

 //some test code

+UIALogger.logMessage("Starting Module 001 branch 2, validating input.");

+//capture a screenshot with a specified name

+UIATarget.localTarget().captureScreenWithName("SS001-2_AddedIngredient");

+//more test code

 UIALogger.logPass(testName);